webprofusion/certify-docs/docs/kb/202109-letsencrypt.md

 This chain is ideal if you need broader compatibility with older operating systems, including Android 7.0 and lower.
 :::

-For IIS etc, you can only serve one of these chains per Windows server (machine), not a combination per site etc.
+For IIS etc, you can only serve one of these chains per Windows server (machine), not a combination per site etc. The default trust store maintenance in Certify The Web will provide the *modern* chain.
+If you need the legacy chain you may still need import the cross signed ISRG Root X1 (see *Switching to Chain 2*, below) unless it was already installed.

 Either chain is fine for most purposes.